MartinEesmaa/VVCEasy/README.md

 Note to 8-bit Y4M users: It is only from input video (8-bit) to Y4M (8 bit)

-After VVEnc, you can play in YUView of latest version.
+After VVEnc, you can play on my custom VVCEasy build of [FFmpeg](https://github.com/MartinEesmaa/VVCEasy/blob/master/FFMPEGVVC.md), [VLC](https://github.com/MartinEesmaa/VVCEasy/tree/master/INSTALLVLCPLUGIN) or [MPV](https://github.com/MartinEesmaa/VVCEasy/blob/master/MPV.md).
 Drag your video file of .h266, .266 or .vvc to play.
-YUView will play your video only about 10 seconds’ limit.

 If you are still not happy about VVC (known as Versatile Video Coding), that you think is too hard to encode and decode, use AOMEDIA ONE (AV1) that is recommended for most users to easily play VLC Media Player and others.
 VVC should need played on VLC Media Player in future.